rowtype-yoga/purescript-parsing-dataview/README.md

 ### Parse UTF8

-Parse a `String` as UTF8 with a length prefix.
+Parse a UTF-8 `String` with a length prefix.

 We give this as an example, rather than supporting it in the library, because it depends on